Posted on December 7, 2012

 A: Expanded polystyrene (EPS) foam is recyclable and is a pre-existing waste byproduct of petroleum refinement.
 It takes less energy to make than paper and causes less pollution in the process.

-Q: Can your tools be used to cut polyurethane foam? (sold as upholstery foam and "poly foam")
+Q: Can your tools be used to cut polyurethane foam (this is that "fuf" or "sac" foam)? (sold as upholstery foam and "poly foam")

 A: Polyurethane foam should not be cut with hot wire tools.
 It needs a ton of heat, gives off toxic fumes, and leaves a lot of melted plastic wherever it is cut.
 Polyurethane foams only be cut with a blade or saw.